mafsousa/Training-I3s-MacrosFiji-2019-hands-on/README.md

 final Img< UnsignedByteType > img = factory.create( dimensions );
 ```
-Line 1: Pixel images in ImgLib2 are created using an *ImgFactory*.
+Line 1: Pixel images in ImgLib2 are created using an **ImgFactory**.
 There are different ImgFactories, that create pixel containers with different memory layouts.
-Here, we create an ArrayImgFactory.
+Here, we create an **ArrayImgFactory**.
 This factory creates containers that map to a single flat Java array.

 The type parameter of the factory specifies the value type of the image we want to create.
-We want to create a 8-bit gray-level image, thus we use UnsignedByteType.
+We want to create a 8-bit gray-level image, thus we use **UnsignedByteType**.

-Line 2: Next we create a long[] array that specifies the image size in every dimension.
+Line 2: Next we create a **long[] array** that specifies the image size in every dimension.
 The length of the array specifies the number of dimensions.
 Here, we state that we want to create 400x320 2D image.

 Line 3: We create the image, using the factory and dimensions.
-We store the result of the create() method in an Img variable.
+We store the result of the **create()** method in an **Img** variable.
 Img is a convenience interface that gathers properties of pixel image containers such as having a number of dimensions, being able to iterate its pixels, etc.

 # 4. Opening and Displaying Image Files
 You can open image files with the IO utility class of SCIFIO which calls Bio-Formats as needed.
 The following opens and displays an image file.